bardak-dev/bark-gui/README.md

 Afterwards you could change one of the speaker names (name="en_speaker_0) to create dialogues with fixed voices.
 If the number of words exceeds the max for Bark generation, new lines will be created reusing the voice from the sentence before that.

+Clicking on the `Generate` Button will automatically detect if this is SSML input or just plain text.